AnitsuriW/fantia-downloader/README.md

 [Fantia](https://fantia.jp) is a platform for creators to share exclusive content such as photos and videos.
 This downloader allows you to download all media (images and videos) from posts, starting from a specified post ID and navigating forward or backward automatically.

+> ⚠️ This tool is designed to be used only with the official Fantia web interface (GUI browser).
+It relies on Puppeteer to simulate browser behavior and should not be used with headless API-only access.

 # Requirements
 - [Node.js Environment](https://nodejs.org)
 - [Yarn Package Manager](https://classic.yarnpkg.com/en/docs/install/) (or use `npm` instead)
+- (optional) [Internet Download Manager (IDM)](https://www.internetdownloadmanager.com/) if using IDM for downloading

 # Getting Started
 1. Copy `.env.example` to `.env` and configure the required variables.